 7. For Art & Culture

 I′m a sucker for music concerts which you can be sure to find all around the city.
-One of my favourite venues is Hangar, in the area of Santa Croce.
-It′s another of those places where you feel like you have a band playing in your living room and if your home was in the middle of India with a few random decor inspirations from Alice in Wonderland!
-The main room offers eclectically decorated sitting areas where you are welcome to challenge someone to a game of chess or checkers as you wait for the show to begin.
-Which is one way to make friends very quickly.
-Or you may find yourself dancing with the group of new friends you′ve just met sat at the next table to you.
-In the middle of the bar, there is an outside area following on to another room that I am convinced is inspired by a fairy tale.
-I don′t want to describe it too much because if you are in town, you should go and experience it for yourself.
-These places are highly recommended on my list for fun night out.
+One of my favourite venues is Hangar, in the Santa Croce area.
+It′s another of those places where you feel like you have a band playing in your living room.
+And if your home was in the middle of India with a few random decor inspirations from Alice in Wonderland!
+The main room offers eclectically decorated sitting areas where you can challenge someone to a chess game or checkers while waiting for the show to begin.
+Which is one way to make friends quickly.

 8. Favourite Green Space in Florence